AI Red Teamer course review banner

 This is not an easy path.
 The Medium-rated modules are genuinely Medium, and the Hard-rated modules (AI Data Attacks, First-Order Attacks, Sparsity Attacks) will challenge anyone without a strong mathematical background.
 But that challenge is precisely what makes the learning valuable.
 You'll emerge with skills that are genuinely rare in the security industry.

 Ready to become an AI Red Teamer?
-[Check out the course on HTB Academy](https://academy.hackthebox.com/path/preview/ai-red-teamer)
+Check out the AI Red Teamer path on HTB Academy and the HTB COAE certification page.